suyogpatil/python-flask-mongodb/local-deployment/README.md

+This deployment is for local testing using `minikube` hence high availability is not desired so all the settings are kept at minimum working condition.

 # Requirements

   - Docker,Minikube should be installed

+# Limitations

+  - Single app

+  - Single standalone mongodb instance without authentication

 # Procedure to test